vidbina/landing-page-templates/CONTRIBUTING.md

 ## Update Screenshots

-The table below provides the details for the screenshots which are to be captured for the different templates..
+The table below provides the details for the screenshots which are to be captured for the different templates.

 | Output file       | Width (px) | Height (px) | [Device Profile in Chrome DevTools][chrome-screens] | [Responsive Design Mode in Firefox][firefox-screens] |
 | :---------------- | ---------: | ----------: | :-------------------------------------------------- | :--------------------------------------------------- |